-- A. "Accessory Dwelling Unit" means an attached or detached residential dwelling unit that provides complete independent living facilities for one or more persons and is located on a lot with a proposed or existing primary residence in accordance with the definition in Chapter 28 of the zoning ordinanceZoning Ordinance. - B. "At-fault" just causes for termination Catastrophically ill? means the circumstances listed in Section 6.60.050(B) of this chapter justifying termination of a residential tenancy due to no fault of the tenant. that is disabled and is suffering from a life-threatening illness as certified the tenant's primary care physician. - C. "City" means the city of Petaluma, California, a California municipal corporation and charter city, and/or the area within the territorial limits of the city, as the context requires. - C.D.
-City Housing manager" means the city of Petaluma housing manager or the housing manager's designee.- - D. "City Manager" means the cityCity of Petaluma city managerCity Manager or the City Manager's designee, unless otherwise specified. - E. "Custodial relationship" means, with respect to a child and a tenant, that the tenant is a legal guardian of the child, or has a court-recognized caregiver authorization affidavit for the child, or has provided full-time custodial care of the child pursuant to an agreement with the child's legal guardian or court-recognized caregiver and has been providing that care for at least one year or half of the child's lifetime, whichever is less. - F.E.
-"Disability" or "Disabled" shall have the city manager's designee. same meaning as in Section 12955.3 of the California Government Code as amended from time to time.
+- A. "Accessory Dwelling Unit" means an attached or detached residential dwelling unit that provides complete independent living facilities for one or more persons and is located on a lot with a proposed or existing primary residence in accordance with the definition in Chapter 28 of the Zoning Ordinance. - B. "Catastrophically ill" means a tenant that is disabled and is suffering from a life-threatening illness as certified the tenant's primary care physician. - C. "City" means the city of Petaluma. - D. "City Manager" means the City of Petaluma City Manager or the City Manager's designee, unless otherwise specified. - E. "Custodial relationship" means, with respect to a child and a tenant, that the tenant is a legal guardian of the child, or has a court-recognized caregiver authorization affidavit for the child, or has provided full-time custodial care of the child pursuant to an agreement with the child's legal guardian or court-recognized caregiver and has been providing that care for at least one year or half of the child's lifetime, whichever is less. - F. "Disability" or "Disabled" shall have the same meaning as in Section 12955.3 of the California Government Code as amended from time to time. - G. "Dwelling unit" means a structure or the part of a structure in the city that is used as a home, residence, or sleeping place by one person who maintains a household or by two or more persons who maintain a common household as defined in California Civil Code Section 1940 as amended from time to time. - H. "Educator" means any person who works at a school in Petaluma as an employee or independent contractor of the school or of the governing body that has jurisdiction over the school, including without limitation, all teachers, classroom aides, administrators, administrative staff counselors, social workers, psychologists, school nurses, speech pathologists, custodians, security guards, cafeteria workers, community relations specialists, child welfare and attendance liaisons, and learning support consultants. - I. "For cause" termination means termination of a residential tenancy due to circumstances listed in subsection (B) of Section 6.60.050 of this chapter. - J. "Guidelines" means any written regulations for the administration and implementation of this chapter promulgated by the City Manager in accordance with Section 6.60.130 of this chapter. - K. "Housing Services" includes all services provided by a landlord related to the use or occupancy of a dwelling unit, including, but not limited to, insurance, repairs, maintenance, painting, utilities, heat, water, elevator service, laundry facilities, janitorial service, refuse removal, furnishings, parking, security service, employee services, and any other benefits or privileges permitted the tenant by agreement, whether express or implied, including the right to a specified number of dwelling occupants and the right to one-for-one replacement of roommates.